• Boardwalk Everglades National Park

 By taking part in the Tamiami Trail "Triathlon" participants will have the opportunity to explore the mysteries of the Everglades/Big Cypress region of southwest Florida.
 Many will be surprised to find how quickly you can leave the hustle and bustle of our daily lives behind just a few yards from the road.

 The triathlon is something that anyone can take part in at any time of the year.
-Annually, Everglades National Park and Big Cypress National Preserve will work cooperatively to conduct an event to highlight the triathlon challenge.
-On January 19, 2013, Big Cypress and Everglades will kick-off the triathlon with informational booths at each of the event venues.
+Annually, Everglades National Park and Big Cypress National Preserve work cooperatively to get information out about the triathlon challenge.

 Participants in the triathlon will receive an informational guide that will provide details to look for while taking part in each activity.
 After completing each activity, participants will have to answer a question related to observations made along the way.
 Once all three triathlon events are completed participants will receive a prize for the completion of the entire "triathlon."